anthobarbarich/paradisecity/content/practical.md

       To access the campsite, you must be in possession of a valid camping wristband.
 You will receive your wristband at the campsite cash register.

-      Don’t forget to bring your ID!
-No ID = no entry!
-One ticket is valid for one entrance per person.
     question: WHERE TO STAY DURING THE FESTIVAL?
   - answer: >-
       Only on Holiday tickets.
 Not on Day and Weekend tickets.
 If you forgot to